HIP-Labs/HIP-Subnet/README.md

 ---

-# Validator
+# Validating

 Setting up a HIP validator involves configuring a server with specific hardware requirements.
 Follow these steps to set up and run your validator on an Ubuntu server.

+We have made a short guide on how to set up your validator using runpod here: [Setting up on RunPod](https://github.com/HIP-Labs/HIP-Developer-Docs/blob/main/Guides/Validator/Setting_up_on_RunPod.md)

 ## Prerequisites

-- 2x NVIDIA RTX 3090
+- 2x NVIDIA Cards with at least 20GB VRAM each. *eg. 2 * RTX 3090.*
 - 8X VCPU
 - 32GB RAM
 - 200GB NVMe